MohammedHamza0/Cats-and-Dogs0/README.md

 Cat-Dog Classifier using CNN
 Overview
-Implemented a Convolutional Neural Network (CNN) to classify images of cats and dogs.
-Achieved [mention accuracy]% accuracy on the test set using TensorFlow/Keras.
+Implemented a Convolutional Neural Network (CNN) to classify images of cats and dogs

 Key Features
 Trained a CNN model on a dataset containing cats and dogs images.